reeshuffled/reeshuffled.github.io/_posts/2023-01-12-Spam-Chorizo-Quesadilla.md

 ---
 layout: recipe
 categories: Recipes
-tags: ["Mains"]
+tags:
+- Mains
-title: "Spam Chorizo Quesadilla"
+title: Spam Chorizo Quesadilla
 slug: spam-chorizo-quesadilla
-description: "Converting Spam into chorizo for a nice cheesy, salty, fatty quesadilla."
+description: Converting Spam into chorizo for a nice cheesy, salty, fatty quesadilla.
 ---

 Spam is a kitchen staple in many Asian countries (probably others places too where the American military had a prolonged presence).
 I like Spam, just not really the taste, so I always try to season it heavily.
 I think that it takes to seasonings very well, and I thought that I would try to turn this Spam into another delicious pork product, chorizo.
 I think that this yields something amazing that you can put in quesadilla, over eggs, rice, etc, it is so versatile.